QuickBowl/Final-Project/README.md

-Our game is a first person shooting platformer.
-Which includes a coins to collect, enemies to shoot, and a speed power up to use.
+Our game is a first-person shooting platformer.
+Which includes coins to collect, enemies to shoot, and a speed power-up to use.
 The goal is the game is to make it to the finish line before the time runs out.
-Be careful of to not fall off the map, you'll lose as well.
+Be careful not to fall off the map, you'll lose as well.

 **Unity Version: 2021.3.11f1**